w3f/polkadot-wiki/docs/general/wallets.md

 | [Polkadot-JS Desktop](https://github.com/polkadot-js/apps/releases) | Live              | Parity    | Win, Mac, Linux                                                                                                                                                 |
 | [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts)           | Live              | Parity    | Browser based wallet used with [Polkadot-JS Extension](https://github.com/polkadot-js/extension)                                                                |
 | [Ledger](https://github.com/Zondax/ledger-polkadot)                 | Live              | Zondax    | Hardware wallet app used with [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) (and [Polkadot-JS Extension](https://github.com/polkadot-js/extension)) |

-## Encryption Enhancement

-Some newly generated `JSON` account files cannot be imported (restored) into older wallet software.
-This is due to an enhanced encryption method, noticeable in a slight delay when encrypting/decrypting your wallet.
-If you cannot load a `JSON` file, please ensure you use the latest version of the wallet software.
-If you cannot load it, ensure that the wallet software uses the newest version of the [Polkadot API](https://polkadot.js.org/api/).